sonic-net/SONiC/doc/logging/persistent_logger/persistent_loglevel.md

 - Each component has a singleton Logger object with a log level property and listener thread.
 - On init:
-  - The loglevel_db.json file (that will be kept on /etc/sonic/ folder) is loaded into the LOGLEVEL DB during the init of database docker.
+  - The loglevel_db.json file is loaded into the LOGLEVEL DB during the init of database docker.
   - The loglevel property is set accordingly to the loglevel value on the LOGLEVEL DB.
 - When a component writes a log message, the Logger writes the message only if the loglevel of the message is above the current loglevel property.
 - When the user wants to set a new log level to a component, he uses the "swssloglevel" CLI command.
 The "swssloglevel" script sets the new verbosity to the LOGLEVEL DB (database #3).